hydrocomputing/igwp/README.md

 to "normalize" the warming impact of different climate pollutants to
 $CO_2$ equivalents.
 This approach works well for long-lived climate pollutants (LLCPs) but fails for short-lived climate pollutants (SLCPs).
-The improved version IGWP accounts much better for effect of SLCPs.
+The improved version IGWP accounts much better for impacts of SLCPs.

 ## Scientific background